opendataphilly/opendataphilly-jkan/_datasets/311-abandoned-vehicles.md

 maintainer_email: "james.morse@phila.gov"
 maintainer_link: null
 maintainer_phone: null
-notes: "Count of 311 reports for abandoned vehicles aggregated into 1.5 million square foot hex bins for visualization for Philly Stat 360."
+notes: "Count of 311 reports for abandoned vehicles aggregated hex bins for visualization for Philly Stat 360. \
+Each hexbin is approximately 659 feet on each side or approximately 0.04 sq miles or 4 city blocks."
+metadata-modified: null
 modified: R/P1D
 organization: City of Philadelphia
 resources: